 19. You can use a car rental for the “behind-the-wheel” driving test

-You can use a rental car for your driving test, but you need to let the rental company know in advance.
+You can use a rental car for your driving test, but you must let the rental company know beforehand.
 They will need to prepare a letter saying that you are not violating the contract when you drive the car for the exam.
 Also, make sure to take all of the insurance offered by them.
 The DMV wants to make sure that the car is fully insured when you go for your exam.

 I had no idea you needed someone with a valid driving license to accompany you to the exam.
 And it can be anybody – not just somebody related to you.
 I went by myself and they didn’t let me check in for the behind-the-wheel test.